 Following the completion of coursework, students must complete and pass a comprehensive examination that has both written and oral components.

-Following successful completion of the oral examination, students will meet with an adviser and the chair of the history department to discuss and give final approval to the prospectus.
-Students will then file an approved copy of the dissertation prospectus with the College of Arts and Sciences and proceed to write the dissertation.
+After successfully completing the oral examination, students will meet with an adviser to discuss and give final approval to the prospectus.
+Students will then file an approved copy of the dissertation prospectus with the Department and proceed to write the dissertation.
 Twelve credits are given for the writing of the dissertation.
 Completed dissertations are assessed by the committee and are formally accepted after a public defense.

 Roadmaps are recommended semester-by-semester plans of study for programs and assume full-time enrollment unless otherwise noted.